 Separate parking facilities are available for cars and coaches.
 There is no parking charge.

-The Muckross Garden Restaurant and Muckross Craft Shop are located within the Walled Garden Centre.
+The Muckross Garden Restaurant and Muckross Craft Centre are located within the Walled Garden Centre.

 For the most part Muckross House and Muckross Traditional Farms have universal access, however in some instances access may be limited due to the limitations of historic buildings.
 To assist people with reduced mobility a courtesy/transit wheelchair is available for use within the interior environs of Muckross House only.
 Please ask a member of staff for details.